openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/annotation_converters/README.md

   * `annotation_file` - path to xml file in appropriate format.
 * `cvat_text_recognition` - converts  [CVAT XML annotation version 1.1](https://github.com/opencv/cvat/blob/develop/cvat/apps/documentation/xml_format.md#xml-annotation-format) format for images to `CharacterRecognitionAnnotation`.
   * `annotation_file` - path to xml file in appropriate format.
+* `cvat_binary_multilabel_attributes_recognition` - converts [CVAT XML annotation version 1.1](https://github.com/opencv/cvat/blob/develop/cvat/apps/documentation/xml_format.md#xml-annotation-format) format for images to `MultiLabelRecognitionAnnotation`.
+Used bbox attributes as annotation classes.
+Each attribute field should contains `T` or `F` values for attribute existence/non-existence on the image respectively.
+  * `annotation_file` - path to xml file in appropriate format.
+  * `label` - the dataset label which will be used for attributes collection (e.g. if your dataset contains 2 labels: `face` and `person` and you want recognise attributes for face, you should use `face` as value for this parameter).